horimre/imdb/README.md

 ```
 The scipt produces two output files.
 Open them from the project folder.

-## How to execute unit tests and check coverage report:
+## How to execute unit tests from terminal and check coverage report:
 Inside the virtual environment execute the following commands:
 1. Run unittests
 ```